enocx/node.js-and-express.js-for-Hackers-101/README.md

 - **Middleware:** Express supports middleware functions that can modify the request or response objects or end the request-response cycle.
 Middleware can be used for logging, authentication, and more.
 - **Routing:** Express allows for more complex routing configurations and supports route parameters and query strings, which can be used to build dynamic routes.

----

-# Certainly!
-Here's the refined content with technical and grammatical corrections, while maintaining the original language, tone, and style:

----

 ## Static Files